 The steering is light but precise, and means the SEAT’s front end feels pointy.
 Quick direction changes are easy thanks to great body control and is stable during stopping tests.

 To show off the Cupra's immense performance, SEAT set a new Nurburgring front-wheel drive lap record of 7 minutes 58 seconds (although Renault has since stolen it back with the Megane RS 275 Trophy-R).
-That car was fitted with a Performance Pack, which is now available to customers.
+That car was fitted with a Sub 8 pack, which is now available to customers.
 It adds bigger Brembo brakes, semi-slick Michelin tyres, lightweight 19-inch wheels and chunkier side sills.
-For customers that plan on attending track days regularly, the Performance Pack is a must.
+For customers that plan on attending track days regularly, the Sub 8 pack is a must.

 MPG, CO2 and running costs